naptha/tesseract.js/docs/api.md

 <a name="worker-removeFile"></a>
 ### Worker.removeFile(path, jobId): Promise

-Worker.readFile() remove a file in MEMFS, it is useful when you want to free the memory.
+Worker.removeFile() remove a file in MEMFS, it is useful when you want to free the memory.

 **Arguments:**